smahmad/Configs/README.md

 ## **Setting up Azuru AD as identity source**

-1) Go to AWS SSO console, select settings. choose Change Identity Source actions form Actions list for under Identity Source section
+a) Go to AWS SSO console, select settings. choose Change Identity Source actions form Actions list for under Identity Source section

-2) Select External identity provider option for Choose identity source Step for the source for users and groups that we want to change fro Azure AD.
+b) Select External identity provider option for Choose identity source Step for the source for users and groups that we want to change fro Azure AD.

-3) For Configure external identity provider, we have two important section
+c) For Configure external identity provider, we have two important section

- a) Service provider metadata
+ 1) Service provider metadata

- b) Identity provider metadata
+ 2) Identity provider metadata

 3) Click on
 - AWS Security Hub